Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: I. Effective Hamiltonian for multi-frequency lattice depth modulation

 for even-time driving.

-Resonant (time-independent) off-diagonal terms correspond to $m=0$, i.e. $g_{m-j}(k)=g_{-j}(k)$.
-Retaining only these resonant components yields the effective Floquet Hamiltonian for the $j$-th channel,
+In the rotating frame, the resonant off-diagonal contribution is the static ($m=0$) Fourier component, namely $g_{m-\ell}(k)=g_{-\ell}(k)$.
+Retaining only this resonant term yields the effective Floquet Hamiltonian for the $\ell$th resonant channel,

-Off-resonant harmonics give rise to Bloch-Siegert type shifts of the resonant sector.
-These shifts can be computed perturbatively by summing the contributions from $m\neq j$.
-Since it is relatively small compared to the modulation frequency and it dose not change the topology, we drop this term in our model.
+The remaining harmonics with $m\neq 0$ are off resonant and generate Bloch-Siegert shifts of the resonant sector.
+These corrections can be treated perturbatively.
+Since they are small compared with the modulation frequency and do not affect the topology, we neglect them in the present model.